Exaltus Academy Lexicon: Volume I

 Exaltus Academy: The governing educational body (formerly GAIA Academy) responsible for the manuals and guidebooks used within the Alliance.

-Ambassador: A laborer of the Alliance and keeper of the Altar who carries the GAIA fire into their home, business, and nation.
+Exaltary: A laborer of the Alliance and keeper of the Altar who carries the GAIA fire into their home, business, and nation.

 II.
 Foundational Scripture & Marks